isomerpages/moe-ast-olive/_olive-staff-well-being/OLive Platinum Job Opportunities.md

 *   Have a good understanding of the Compulsory Education (CE) Act 2000.
 *   Familiar with the work processes for the enforcement of CE.
 *   Well-versed in the schooling system and education matters.
-*   Able to provide advice on suitable schooling arrangements for the child.
+*   Able to provide advice on suitable schooling arrangements for the child.&nbsp;&nbsp;
-*   Possess good communication and interpersonal skills to engage parents or guardians such that they see the importance of education for the child/ward.
+*   Possess good communication and interpersonal skills to engage parents or guardians such that they see the importance of education for the child/ward.&nbsp;
 *   Experience in managing parents.
-*   Others - Officers to have the flexibility of time to plan your schedule for the home-visits which might have to be conducted over weekends and beyond normal office hours.
+*   Others -&nbsp;Officers to have the flexibility of time to plan your schedule for the home-visits which might have to be conducted over weekends and beyond normal office hours.

 **Period of Engagement:**